sebastianbergmann/phpunit-documentation-english/src/cli-options.rst

 ``--columns max``
    Uses the maximum number of columns available in the terminal for progress output.

+``--diff-context <n>``
+   Sets the number of context lines shown around changes in diffs (default: ``3``).
+When a test fails and PHPUnit displays the difference between the expected and actual values, this option controls how many unchanged lines are displayed before and after each change to provide context.

 ``--stderr``
    Writes output to STDERR instead of STDOUT.
 This can be useful when STDOUT is being redirected or captured.